FC Minsk-2

-Minsk-2 was a Belarusian football club based in Minsk and was a reserve team of FC Minsk.
+Minsk-2 is a Belarusian football club based in Minsk and is a reserve team of FC Minsk.

 History

 The team was formed in 1954 as FShM Minsk (Futbolnaya Shkhola Molodyozhi, or Football School of Youth) and was essentially a student team.
 During Soviet years, they spent the most of their seasons playing only in youth competitions, although they also spent several seasons in senior Belarusian SSR league.
 They adopted name Smena Minsk in 1989.

 In 1992 Smena joined newly created Belarusian Second League.
 After several seasons spent in Second and First leagues as well as one season (1996) at youth level, the team partnered BATE Borisov and became their reserve/feeder team under the name Smena-BATE Minsk.
 The partnership ended in 2000 and the team reverted their name to Smena Minsk.

 In 2005, while playing in the First League, they launched their own reserve team Smena-2 Minsk, who joined Second League.

 In early 2006 a new senior professional team FC Minsk was founded on the basis of Smena.
 The new team took over Smena's First League license, the majority of the squad and facilities, and replaced Smena in the First League.
 A reserve team Smena-2 was renamed to Smena for the 2006 season and was folded by the end of the year, as Minsk got promoted to Belarusian Premier League and now had to sign a reserve squad for a separate Premier League Reserves competition.

 A successor team Minsk-2 was created to participate in 2008 Second League season, after Minsk briefly relegated back to the First League.
 Minsk-2 was reformed again in 2012 as a ground for Minsk football academy graduates.
 After finishing the season at 5th place, Minsk-2 was invited to join First League as a replacement for disbanded DSK Gomel.

 In early 2015, FC Minsk announced that their farm-club Minsk-2 was folded.

+In 2024, after the abolishment of the Belarusian Premier League Reserves Championship, the club was restarted and accepted to Belarusian Second League.
+After winning the season, they got promoted to the First League for 2025.